OscarAspelin95/kmers_rs/README.md

 # Introduction
-🚧 Work in progress for generating (Min Frac Hash) kmers from fastq and fasta files.
+🚧 Work in progress for generating (Min Frac Hash) kmers from long sequences in fastq and fasta files.

 It uses a rather interesting approach (inspired by https://github.com/bluenote-1577/sylph), for generating kmers.
   1. Uses rayon for parallel processing of reads/contigs.